Last updated on April 25th, 2025 at 12:02 am

 Like most scrambles, the route up to the Tower of Babel is not an official trail, therefore it isn’t signed or maintained.
 From the parking lot, follow the trail towards Consolation Lakes.
 Shortly after the rockpile, the trail enters some trees.
 Many trails can be seen through these trees on the right of the trail, this is the start of the route up.

-The trail accends quickly, over bigger boulders and rocks.
+The trail ascends quickly, over bigger boulders and rocks.
 Watch your footing here.
 The trail can be difficult to find as well, keep right and you should pick it up.
 The trail goes up though the gully, so head in that direction and you w=can’t go wrong.

 The well beaten trail makes for easier and faster travel.
 We missed this on the way up and it led to a slow grind up towards the summit of the Tower of Babel, with lots of loose rock, meaning we went one step forward two back for most of the way.
 The more well worn trail is compacted and less loose, making it faster and easier.